 Our flip catalog!

 Now you can view our condensed 24-page print catalog with flippable pages or even as a slide show.
-The Flash program lets you zoom in, turn pages, and print out any page you like.
+The Flash program lets you zoom in, turn pages, and even click on any picture for a shortcut to its website display.
 Get an instant overview.
 Just click on the little cover page thumbnail at right.
+Works best with Chrome, Safari, Edge, or Firefox.
 To print out selected pages or your own full copy, go to our print catalog file (.pdf).
 For special categories and cross-references, see the Search Us index.

 If you've missed previous announcements or mailings, you can still track back to see what's been happening with us by browsing through our archives, especially the annual newsletters that sum up our year's doings.
-Here's the Archives index and the most recent (Christmas 2014) newsletter.
+Here's the Archives index.

 Old but still good news: